Book Review : Delirium by Lauren Oliver

 Adult Point of View

 I found Delirium to be captivating.
-I am reminded of Matched and the Uglies, both dystopian novels, in some ways, however, Oliver’s novel brings new ideas forward making it original.
+I am reminded of Matched and the Uglies, both dystopian novels, in some ways.
+Oliver’s novel brings new ideas forward making it original.
 I am reminded of Matched because in both novels the government is selecting a spouse for the young adults, and love has been twisted.
 I am partly reminded of Uglies because of the cover, but there is also the sense of worry over beauty.
-The main premise is that love is a disease both for the individual and for society.
+Oliver is original in her main premise: that love is a disease both for the individual and for society.
 In response to this disease the government has stepped in to protect it’s citizens by closing the international borders as well as surrounding each established city with a fence.

 I especially liked the character of Alex.
 He reminded me of a mischievous sprite full of wild freedom, but he had the moral character and drive to change the world.
 Hana was interesting because she appeared to be brave and rebellious, but was unwilling to give up her life of comfort.
-Grace was also interesting because her form of bravery was passive resistance, she refused to participate by societies’ rules by not speaking.
+Grace was also interesting because her form of bravery was passive resistance.
+She refused to participate by societies’ rules by not speaking.
 Lena, as the main character, had the most growth through the novel as she came to learn and accept that she had been lied to her entire life.
 It was also telling that Lena was ready to escape into the Wild after discovering that her mother was alive and had escaped, rather than just running off to be with Alex, which would have been more typical of the teen romance genre.
 I was glad that she had such a strong tie with her mother.
+I would love to see more books where teens have a bond with a parent, instead of always rebelling.

 At one point Lena says, “I would rather die my way than live yours.” (p.
 428) that could be alarming to a teen considering suicide.
 There are bits of strong language and some sensual scenes.
 I didn’t love it when Alex is observing Lena without her shirt on.
 I would recommend Delirium to teens over the age of 16 because of the mature ideas.